Union Says Plácido Domingo Engaged In 'Inappropriate Activity'

 The AP reported that the investigators hired by AGMA spoke to 27 people who said that they were either "sexually harassed or witnessed inappropriate behavior" over the course of two decades and that the timeline of Domingo's behavior included the periods during which he was artistic director at Washington National Opera and general director of LA Opera.
 One of NPR's sources who saw the investigators' report confirmed the total number of alleged victims and witnesses, as well as the time frame of the misconduct.

-The 79-year-old singer's representatives did not immediately reply to NPR's request for comment.
-However, he issued a statement to the AP, saying: "I have taken time over the last several months to reflect on the allegations that various colleagues of mine have made against me.
+The 79-year-old singer issued a statement Tuesday that said in full: "I have taken time over the last several months to reflect on the allegations that various colleagues of mine have made against me.
 I respect that these women finally felt comfortable enough to speak out, and I want them to know that I am truly sorry for the hurt that I caused them.
-I accept full responsibility for my actions, and I have grown from this experience."
+I accept full responsibility for my actions, and I have grown from this experience.
+I understand now that some women may have feared expressing themselves honestly because of a concern that their careers would be adversely affected if they did so.
+While that was never my intention, no one should ever be made to feel that way.
+I am committed to affecting positive change in the opera industry so that no one else has to have that same experience.
+It is my fervent wish that the result will be a safer place to work for all in the opera industry, and I hope that my example moving forward will encourage others to follow."

 The AGMA investigation, as well as a separate independent investigation led by LA Opera, was launched after the AP last year reported accusations of 20 women who said that Domingo had sexually harassed them as far back as the 1980s and as recently as the 2016-2017 opera season.